mk-fg/git-nerps/README.rst

 perfectly fine to add any valid patterns there by hand, these commands should pick these up.

+Note that neither "taint" nor "clear" do not touch contents of the actual file's in the local copy (i.e. on fs) at all - only set git attributes for future git commits.

 TODO: taints for parts of a file(s).

 TODO: change key used for tainted file(s).